Our main solutions

 1. LEL Monitoring

-A LEL Monitoring System is an analytical system able to check the flammable solvent concentrations.
+LEL Monitoring System is an analytical system able to check the flammable solvent concentrations.

-Air Treatment Plants VOC Monitoring
+2. Air Treatment Plants.
+VOC Monitoring

-Residual Solvent in Flexible Packaging
+3. Residual Solvent in Flexible Packaging

-Finished printed products of all types must be analyzed to determine residual solvent levels, to detect and avoid potential waste.
-A specialized Gas Chromatograph can be implemented at this point of the process in order to check all printed materials and quickly provide an analysis or residual solvent levels.
+Finished printed products of all types must be analyzed to determine residual solvent levels to detect and avoid potential waste.
+A specialized Gas Chromatograph can be implemented at this point of the process in order to check all printed materials and quickly provide an analysis of residual solvent levels.